-Take off from the launch area with a limited amount of fuel (Ex .: 1.5 kg)2and fly close to the airfield as much time as you can and land on the landing area (deck) before the window ends.
-The takeoff and landing time will be noted by field marshals at the time that pilots and passengers remove the last leg from the floor or the last wheel paratrike on takeoff until the first contact with the ground.
-The accuracy of this task will be minutes, disregarding the seconds3.
+Take off from the launch area with a limited amount of fuel (Ex.: 1.5 kg or 1,5l)3 and fly close to the airfield as much time as you can and land on the landing area (deck) before the window ends.
+The takeoff and anding time will be noted by field marshals at the time that pilots remove the last leg from the floor or the last wheel paratrike on takeoff until the first contact with the ground, or passing for gates to open and close timing.
+The accuracy of this task will be seconds.